stseelig/qsort/README.md

 It will perform below par if your CPU:

 * has a bad branch predictor

-* cannot do >2 integer operations at a time

 * makes relatively slow (indirect) function calls